dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 ## App management
 ### Improve the app provisioning profile update experience
 Apple iOS line of business mobile apps are built with a provisioning profile included and code signed with a certificate.
-When the app is run on an iOS device, iOS confirms the integrity of the iOS app and enforces policies defined by the provisioning profile.<br/>
+When the app is run on an iOS device, iOS confirms the integrity of the iOS app and enforces policies defined by the provisioning profile.

 The enterprise signing certificate you use to sign apps typically lasts for 3 years.
 However, the provisioning profile expires after 1 year.
 With this update, Intune will provide you the tools to proactively deploy a new provisioning profile policy to devices that have apps that are near expiry while the certificate is still valid.
 <!--- TFS 1280247--->